 If you’re thinking of introducing a new ingredient, your first instinct may be to go simple.
 Our advice: do the opposite.
 Even the littlest taste buds will respond to the winning trifecta: fat, salt, and sugar.
 Meats like chicken and steak benefit from a generous sprinkling of salt and pepper before hitting a nice, hot pan.
-Our chefs will walk you through it in this week’s encore recipe of the classic French bistro dish Steak Frites, which includes a side of perfectly oven roasted fries that we know you’ll want to make again and again.
+Our chefs will walk you through it in this week’s popular recipe of the classic French bistro dish Steak Frites, which includes a side of perfectly oven roasted fries that we know you’ll want to make again and again.
 Or, try the Roasted Chicken Au Jus, another winning recipe that’s big on flavor (Parmesan, again) and low on cleanup.

 Take a hands-on approach

 Kids are so much more likely to give something a try when they’ve had a hand (or two) in it.
 When you find small, age appropriate tasks for them in the kitchen, something delightful happens: curiosity.
 It can be especially fun to make tacos, sliders, or wraps, all which are familiar and easily customizable to suit many taste preferences in one meal.
 Bonus: no silverware required!
 For a totally decadent dinner, have your little sous chefs help you mix and roll up the meatballs for our Buffalo Chicken Meatball Sliders (it’s hard not to love the flavor of wings and ranch) or have them shred up a pile of chicken for the Chicken Tinga Tacos.

 For everyone’s effort and openness to trying new foods (not to mention, overall patience) celebrate the end of the meal with a little something sweet, like our Raspberry Marble Cake, which is just as much fun to make as it is to eat.